heptarch/heptarch.github.io/drafts/demon.md

 will cover thermometry, calorimetry, and the basic dynamical principles governing the evolution of a thermodynamic system---like our friend the teapot."
-He stops to ensure he has been understood.
+He smiles and looks around the room.
 "Let us start with the definition of temperature..."

 After the lecture and questions are finished, Foster is packing